API Settings¶

 Enable HSTS preload functionality. |

-CORS and CSRF settings define which domains are allowed to interact with the Keystone-API.
+The following settings define which domains are allowed to interact with the Keystone-API.
+In most deployments, these settings should be configured as follows:

 | Setting Name | Default Value |